 - Make sure OpenDNS dashboard shows your IP address on the top bar in the masked area.

 Open DNS will offer the link to download the tool to your Mac or Windows machine.
-You have to install this tool on PC to proceed further.
+You have to install this tool on your PC or Mac to proceed further.
 This software tool will update the home IP address with OpenDNS account whenever your ISP provider changes your IP address.
-(We recommend to install this tool on your Desktop machine that kept on most of the time).
+(We recommend installing this tool on your Desktop machine that kept on most of the time).

 Step 3: Set Website Content Filtering with OpenDNS

 Once you set up the network successfully on OpenDNS, then you can see the screen under settings to chose the web filtering level.
 Make sure to select the “Settings for: Home Network” before selecting the Web Content Filtering.

 There are four levels of protection is offering by OpenDNS.
 You can customize this filtering level by adding additional categories into it.

 - High: Protects against all adult-related sites, illegal activity, social networking sites, video sharing sites, and general time-wasters (26 categories in this group).

 - Moderate: Protects against all adult-related sites and illegal activity (13 categories in this group).